7 Natural Ways to Keep Mosquitoes from Ruining the Party

 6. Start a Breeze

 On warm evenings, bring a fan outdoors and face it toward the party.
-If you entertain a lot, you may want to consider investing in a waterproof outdoor fan specifically made for the outdoors, like this iLiving Outdoor Waterproof Fan, $113, Amazon.
-The breeze will do double duty by cooling guests down while blowing away uninvited pests.
+You may even want to consider investing in a waterproof outdoor fan specifically made for the outdoors.
+If you have a covered porch or deck, you could even opt to install a ceiling fan over the space.
+The breeze will do double duty by cooling you down while blowing away uninvited pests.

-Spiders might be the stuff of nightmares for some people, but no one fears them more than mosquitoes.
 Let spiders weave their webs around your garden, and they just might end up doing all the bug-catching for you.
-If spiders aren't your thing, invite some other mosquito-loving friends to your garden like birds, frogs, turtles, fish, and dragonflies.
+Mosquito-loving friends include birds, bats, frogs, turtles, fish, and dragonflies.